bitrix24/b24restdocs/api-reference/tasks/tasks-task-mute.md

 - parameter types are not specified
 - examples are missing (there should be three examples - curl, js, php)
-- no response in case of error
+- response in case of error is missing
-- no response in case of success
+- response in case of success is missing

 {% endnote %}